k-arthik-r/Redex_K-19/README.md

 --------------------------
 ## How to Run?

-After Impoting all the mentioned modules, Run<br>
+After Importing all the mentioned modules, Run<br>
 [main](main.py)
 ```bash
   python main.py